DynamicProgramr/uclarts_programsSectionManager/README.md

 At the time this repo was created, the plugin version was 0.2.4.9 and is running on WP v4.0.24.
 The plugin has not been tested with versions of WP higher than that.

+This version: 0.3 - Includes all 'New Carat System' changes.

 Russ Thompson
 Freelance I.T.
 Solutions